ZacharyWindover/Assignment1/README.md

 For this assignment, we will create a simple battle system for a JRPG style game.
 The battle system will simulate a battle between a human player and a CPU player.
 Each player will have their 'monster' that will battle one another using a selection of moves.

 _**Note:** Files already exist for the following classes:_
-- `src/main/java/GameDriver.java`
+- `part1/src/main/java/GameDriver.java`
-- `src/main/java/Player.java`
+- `part1/src/main/java/Player.java`
-- `src/main/java/HumanPlayer.java`
+- `part1/src/main/java/HumanPlayer.java`
-- `src/main/java/CPUPlayer.java`
+- `part1/src/main/java/CPUPlayer.java`
-- `src/main/java/Monster.java`
+- `part1/src/main/java/Monster.java`
-- `src/main/java/Move.java`
+- `part1/src/main/java/Move.java`

 ## Part 1
 Your classes should work given any configuration of players and monsters.
-An example driver class (`GameDriver`) that tests the various classes that you will eventually implement has been provided, below:
+An example driver class (`GameDriver`) has been provided, in the `part1` folder, that tests the various classes that you will eventually implement has been provided, below:

 ```
 public class GameDriver {